Wrightwood Snowfall Totals & Snowstorm Averages

 When Wrightwood Has Its First & Last Snowfalls

 The first snowfall of winter for Wrightwood can arrive as early as October or as late as December.
 Most commonly, the snow starts flying in November.
-But once every four years or so, November sees no snow.
+But once every three or four years, November sees no snow.

 The season's last snowfall for the ski town typically falls in April.
 Occasionally May also gets a little snow.